Providing Equitable Opportunities for Participation

 A. Number of Teams, Co-Rec Participation

-Participants may play for only one single gender team (men's, fraternity, women's, or sorority team) in any one sport.
-Therefore, a participant may NOT participate in both the fraternity league and men's D-II league, for example.
-Male and female participants may also play for one co-rec team in the same sport (in addition to their men's or women's team).
-During summer sessions and other periods when space is limited, participants may be restricted to one team per sport - an open league team, a single gender team, or a co-rec team
+Participants may play for only one single gender team (men’s, fraternity, women’s, or sorority team) in any one sport.
+Therefore, a participant may NOT participate in both the fraternity league and men’s competitive league, for example.
+Male and female participants may also play for one co-rec team in the same sport (in addition to their men’s or women’s team).

 B. Team Composition, Single-Gender Leagues

 Due to limited participation opportunities within our women’s divisions, female participants are permitted to participate on men’s teams for sports in which gender specific leagues are offered for both men and women during the same season.
 The limitation of one single-gender team per student still applies.
 Thus, when a female chooses to participate on a men’s team, she forfeits her right to participate on a women’s team in the same sport.
 Male participants are restricted to participating on a men’s team.

 For sports in which gender-specific leagues for both men and women are not offered during the same season, leagues in such seasons shall be classified as open (co-ed or mixed) and players may participate on any one team regardless of gender.

 C. Game Participation